-5. Download the current OVO A.07.1x configuration.
+Downloading the Current OVO A.07.1x Configuration

-To download the current OVO A.07.1x configuration, follow these steps:
+To download the current OVO configuration, follow these steps:

-a.
-Rename the default templates or applications that you have changed.
+1. Rename the default templates or applications that you have changed.

 Some default templates and applications have changed with OVO A.08.xx.
 If you have modified these templates or applications, you should rename them before downloading the data.
 By renaming them you ensure that the old, default configuration does not overwrite the new, modified configuration.